Prithwiii/RaisaRaihanPrithwi_Portfolio/README.md

-# Raisa Raihan Prithwi Portfolio
+# Portfolio

-A personal portfolio built with React and Vite for showcasing academic background, projects, skills, and certificates.
+This is a personal portfolio website built to present my academic background, projects, interests, and technical work in a clean and professional way.

+It reflects my work in computer science and economics, with a focus on data, research, web development, and problem-solving.

+## What the app represents

+The portfolio showcases:

+- my education and academic profile
+- the projects I have worked on
+- my skills and learning interests
+- certificates and recognition
+- links to my GitHub and contact details

+The site is designed to look modern and minimal, while still being easy to update.

-## Tech stack
+## Tech used

 - React
 - Vite